 What are ticks?

-There are many species of ticks living throughout our area of Florida.
+There are many species of ticks living throughout our Central Florida service area.
 Some of the most common are the American dog tick, lone star tick, brown dog tick, and black-legged tick.
 These arachnids have an oval-shaped body, are wingless, and adults have eight legs.
 They travel from place to place on the backs of their animal hosts.
 To complete their life cycle, they require blood meals from people or animals.
 While most prefer to live on their animal hosts, they will also crawl onto people and feed on our blood.
 Some of the tick’s favorite animal hosts include mice, rats, squirrels, skunks, raccoons, deer, foxes, and other wild animals.

 Are ticks dangerous?